 Water

 Water is plentiful along this trail and is generally easily accessible.
-Carry plenty of water to get from one source to the next and a lightweight water purifier.
-My current favorite is the SteriPEN Ultra.
+Carry plenty of water to get from one source to the next and a lightweight water filter or purifier.

 Food Storage

 There aren’t any specific food storage regulations in this area, but you should make sure to protect your food.
-There are bears in these woods, but you’re far more likely to be harassed by nighttime rodents and goats looking to get an easy meal.
-Do not feed any wildlife – voluntarily or involuntary.
+There are bears in these woods, but you’re far more likely to be harassed by nighttime rodents and goats looking to get an easy meal or something salty to lick (like your trekking poles you left outside your tent).
+Do not feed any wildlife – voluntarily or involuntarily.
 Protect your food.

 Learn how to hang a proper bear bag or carry a food storage container.
 Bear Canisters and Ursacks are the most effective and easy storage methods.